Who can join the Friends in taking action for biodiversity?

 you help?
 Our planting year runs from May to September.
 Will you be part of the team?
 We hope so!

 Would you like to know more or book your group?
-Complete an expression of interest today.
-Limited places available.
+Then send us an email at:

 The Friends of the Helmeted Honeyeater have two major aims: